Drill Dozer: Release

 Drill Dozer was revealed at E3 2005, originally titled Screw Breaker, a translation of its Japanese title.
-It would later be released in Japan on September 22, 2005, and in North America on February 6, 2006.
+At E3 2005, it was awarded "Most Innovative Design" by IGN and GBA "Game of the Show" by Nintendo World Report.
+It would later be published by Nintendo in Japan on September 22, 2005, and in North America on February 6, 2006.
+It remained unreleased in Europe until January 2016, when the game was added to the Wii U's Virtual Console service in North America and Europe.